Women in Italy: Issues in present time

 Today, women have the same legal rights as men in Italy, and have mainly the same job, business, and education opportunities.

 Abortion

 The maternal mortality rate in Italy is 4 deaths/100,000 live births (as of 2010), one of the lowest in the world.
 The HIV/AIDS rate is 0.3% of adults (aged 15–49)—estimates of 2009.

-Abortion laws were liberalized in 1978: abortion is usually legal during the first trimester of pregnancy, while at later stages of pregnancy it is permitted only for medical reasons, such as problems with the health of the mother or fetal defects.
+Abortion was legalized for the first 90 days of pregnancy in 1978; it is still only legal during the first trimester, while at later stages of pregnancy it is permitted only for medical reasons, such as problems with the health of the mother or fetal defects.
 However, in practice, there have been difficulties in obtaining an abortion, due to the rising number of doctors and nurses who refuse to perform an abortion based on moral/religious opposition, which they are legally allowed to do.
 It has been reported that 67% of unintended pregnancies in Italy have managed to successfully result in abortions.
 The abortion ratio in 2018 was 173.8 per 1,000 live births.